Corvettefan101/CFNTabChat/README.md

 ## 🛠️ Usage

-1.  **Activate CFNTabChat:** Click the CFNTabChat icon in your Chrome toolbar to open the chat sidebar.
+1.  **Activate CFNTabChat:** Click the CFNTabChat icon in your Chrome toolbar to open the chat popup.
 2.  **Chat with Current Tab:** By default, the AI will be aware of the content of your currently active tab.
 Type your question or prompt in the chat input.
 3.  **Include Multiple Tabs:**
     *   In the popup, you'll find a section (e.g., "Add Context" or "Select Tabs") where you can see your open tabs.